 Paperwork isn’t a problem, but not knowing who you’re renting from is.

-Best news: enjoy some amazing Airbnb rentals in Croatia
+Best news: enjoy some amazing Croatia Airbnb rentals

 Croatia has some really stunning rentals that you can book through Airbnb.